citizenw/SPTF/README.md

-# Scalable Prediction of Heterogeneous Traffic Flow Using Vision Based Micro-Quantification
+# Scalable prediction of heterogeneous traffic flow with enhanced non-periodic feature modeling

 ## 1. Environment
 Our experiments are conducted based on Python 3.8 and Pytorch 1.12.1.